DiamondMVC/Diamond/README.md

 Using Diamond stand-alone is a little more tricky than using it for web as there are no specific guide-lines in how to use it.

-It's not adviced to use Diamond as stand-alone until you have a basic understanding of the Diamond API.
+It's not advised to use Diamond as stand-alone until you have a basic understanding of the Diamond API.

 * First get a D compiler here: https://dlang.org/download.html
 * Then download and install DUB: http://code.dlang.org/download